hipe/tmx/zerk/doc/issues.md

              [#here.2]: help screen scraper (also tracked by [#054.3])
              [#here.1]: having to do with the "callback module"

-[#062]       sometimes some clients want load tickets not symbols
+[#062]       sometimes some clients want loadable references not symbols

 [#061]       [ section ]  (imported from [br])
              [#here.3]: tracking where colons are added